Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 workout.forEach((_, i) => workout[i] = "push-up");
 ```

  This might cause some declarative devs to cry a little in the corner, but [face the truth](https://jsbench.me/jqltyhoctl/3)!
 Your fighting techniques are lame-o.
-Imperative 4 life with performance **12.8x faster** than declarative.
+Imperative 4 life, with performance **12.8x faster** than declarative.
  <div align="center">

  | for | forEach|